 - Issuing loans for individuals and organizations;

-- Financial planning, savings.
+- Financial planning and savings.

 To open a financial company in 2020, please contact our specialists at IT-OFFSHORE.
-We will help you find an answer to all your questions and advise you on how to collect documents for company registration.
+We will help you find an answers to all your questions and advise you on how to collect documents for company registration.

 Features of opening a company in Lithuania

 Lithuania is one of the leaders among countries in the financial sphere.
 The Central Bank has already developed a plan that aims to promote this industry, which is quite promising.
 Over 50 million dollars have been invested in this area.

 To start working, the company must obtain the appropriate license in one of the EU countries.
 An electronic licensing system has been implemented in Lithuania so that companies could apply for and obtain a work permit.
 In the first year of operation in this area, it is possible to lift all sanctions.

 The advantages of working in this country are the following:

 - It is possible to find clients in the EU without difficulties.